ArchangeI/Combat/README.md

 # Combat
-To testing this project download folders MvcCombat and Combat library
+To testing this project download folders